Search

 A summary of the Condominium Act of the Philippines for foreigners

 The Condominium Act of the Philippines includes various rules and regulations that foreigners should consider when considering purchasing a condo in the Philippines.
-The following are some of the most condominium laws in the Philippines:
+The following are some of the most common condominium laws in the Philippines:

 2. Rights and responsibilities: Foreign owners enjoy similar rights as Filipino owners regarding their condo units’ utilization, modification, and saleability, as well as participation in condominium management affairs.